 Most publishers we’ve studied are only implementing one basic email capture element.
 Thus, they’re only seeing a 0.1 to 0.2% capture rate.
-The following publisher examples are all Mequoda Gold Members and have significant capture rates using these methods:
+The following publisher examples are all Mequoda partners and have significant capture rates using these methods:

 Floaters: Named a floater because it appears to float onto a webpage, they were created to fight back against pop-up blockers.
 While it may look like a pop-up, a floater does not open in a separate window and therefore cannot currently be blocked or banned.

 OFIE (Order form in editorial): An OFIE is an embedded email subscription form that appears above an article, which offers a free report in exchange for an email address.
-Next to floaters they are the best way to gather new email subscribers.
+Learn more about using OFIEs to gather new email subscribers.

-OFIN (Order form in navigation): These online order forms appear in the right- or left-hand navigation panels of a website.
+OFIN (Order form in navigation): These online order forms that can improve your email capture rate appear in the right- or left-hand navigation panels of a website.
 The user fills them out to download a freebie and sign up for an email newsletter.

 Text Ad: An online advertisement block that uses text links, or text-based hyperlinks, sometimes with graphics, sometimes without.
 These are found within editorial content to sell a product or obtain an email address.

-Text Links: Hypertext links in editorial or navigation that lead to a Rapid Conversion Landing Page.
+Text Links: Hypertext links in editorial or navigation that lead to a Rapid Conversion Landing Page can also improve your email capture rate.
 These are the best form of persistent conversion architecture because they’re subtle, yet very effective ways to drive traffic to a Rapid Conversion Landing Page with the ultimate goal of increasing email database circulation.